A 69"+ finished section Drawn down to 1/4"

 impostors if each successive wire is not welded or soldered to the existing one.

-"Everyone" chooses the simple and lazy way instead of doing it properly.)
+"Everyone" chooses the simple and lazy way instead of doing it properly.

-Still, it was the longest I've made.
+sections to make the deadline.
+It was still the longest I've made.

 With less than an hour to spare, $130 express shipping sent 5.4 meters of finished chain, comprising